zhenx/chat-sdk-android/README.md

 ### Enabling location messages

 The Chat SDK needs two google services to support location messages.
-The [Google Places API](https://developers.google.com/places/) to select the location and the [Google Maps API](https://developers.google.com/maps/documentation/android-api/) to display the location.
+The [Google Places API](https://developers.google.com/places/) to select the location and the [Google Static Maps API](https://developers.google.com/maps/documentation/static-maps/) to display the location.

 Then add the following to your `AndroidManifest.xml` file: